istio/istio.io/content/docs/setup/kubernetes/platform-setup/openshift/index.md

 keywords: [platform-setup,openshift]
 ---

-To setup the Openshift cluster for Istio, follow these instructions:
+To setup an OpenShift cluster for Istio, follow these instructions:

 By default, OpenShift doesn't allow containers running with user ID 0.